openhatch/in-person-event-handbook/index.rst

      - Base goal: Pick a skill to create a new training mission around, and design what the mission will look like.
 Create a mock-up of the mission.

-     - Reach goal: Implement the mock-up, and user test it on volunteers from the event.
+     - Stretch goal: Implement the mock-up, and user test it on volunteers from the event.

    - Clean out issue tracker

      - Base goal:  Go through tracker and label issues by what type of “cleaning” they need.
 Does a bug need to be verified?
 Does a patch need to be tested?
 Does the feature request need to be attached to a milestone?

-     - Reach goal:  Use the labels as a guide to "clean" each issue.
+     - Stretch goal:  Use the labels as a guide to "clean" each issue.
 Verify bugs, test patches, etc.

 Project setup
 =============